AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Introduction

 \section{Introduction}

-Image-to-video (I2V) generation aims to generate a temporally coherent video sequence from a static image.
-Early I2V methods predominantly focused on short-term motion extrapolation~\citep{svd2023,2023videocomposer,2024dynamicrafter,2023seine,2023I2Vgen,2024make}.
-More recently, text-guided image-to-video (TI2V) extends this setting by conditioning the generative process on textual prompts alongside the source image, enabling fine-grained control over motion semantics and temporal dynamics~\citep{kong2024hunyuanvideo,wan2025wan,chen2025skyreels,zhang2025packing,xu2024easyanimate}.
-However, current TI2V methods still fail to adhere to fine-grained prompt semantics, particularly when prompts prescribe substantial transformations of the source image (e.g., adding, deleting, or modifying objects).
+Image-to-video (I2V) generation aims to generate a temporally coherent video from an image.
+Early I2V methods predominantly focused on motion extrapolation~\citep{svd2023,2023videocomposer,2024dynamicrafter,2023seine,2023I2Vgen,2024make}.
+Text-guided image-to-video (TI2V) extends this setting by conditioning the generative process on text prompts alongside the reference image, enabling fine-grained control over motion semantics and temporal dynamics~\citep{kong2024hunyuanvideo,wan2025wan,chen2025skyreels,zhang2025packing,xu2024easyanimate}.
+However, current TI2V methods still fail to adhere to fine-grained prompt semantics, particularly when prompts prescribe substantial transformations of the reference image (e.g., adding, deleting, or modifying objects).
 As illustrated in Figure~\ref{fig:cover_fig}, given the prompt \textit{``A sunflower grows in front of the house''}, the generated video preserves the image without inserting the sunflower, indicating a misalignment between the prompt and the generated video.

-To better understand this phenomenon, we conduct a pilot study and find that introducing Gaussian noise to the input image unexpectedly improves both semantic fidelity and motion dynamics (Figure~\ref{fig: pilot_fig}).
-Analyzing the attention maps of TI2V models, we observe that Gaussian perturbations increase foreground–background contrast, thereby amplifying the influence of textual prompts on semantic changes.
-However, such naive perturbations inevitably degrade visual quality, raising a key research question: \textit{Can we directly regulate the model’s attention distribution—without altering the user’s input—to enhance semantic alignment while preserving visual fidelity?}